Perspective | Sculpture parks are a great way to see art during a pandemic. Here’s why some are better than others.

 To get to the sculpture I loved most at the Clark, Nairy Baghramian’s “Knee and Elbow,” I emerged from the forest trails and walked across a brief, bare expanse of snow combed by cold winds.
 Baghramian is Armenian Iranian and based in Berlin.
 “Knee and Elbow” is a poetic evocation, in pink and white marble (with some stainless steel), of the joints of human limbs.
 Magnified and abstracted, the forms are made strange.
 But the warm, pitted marble, the contrasts of pink and white, and the organic awkwardness and asymmetry of the forms themselves give them a deep human expressiveness.
 Set against the snow on the hillside meadow, with Williamstown in the distance, I found the work ravishing: intimate and monumental; tactile yet aloof; conceptually unfussy yet infinitely suggestive.

 Another work at the Clark I loved is called “Teaching a Cow How to Draw.”
 It takes the form of a functional wooden fence, separating the meadow (a cow pasture) from the museum.
-Between each wooden fence post is a diagram, made from the same crude wood, demonstrating various theories of composition, from the rule of thirds to the golden ration and two-point perspective.
+Between each wooden fence post is a diagram, made from the same crude wood, demonstrating various theories of composition, from the rule of thirds to the golden ratio and two-point perspective.

 This 620-foot-long exercise in bovine pedagogy is by Analia Saban, who was born in Argentina and lives in the United States.
 It’s very droll, perhaps even fatally cute.
 Questions about the relationship between art and nature seemed to quiz the very air around it, and it charmed me with its good-humored modesty.